mwandelt/Filer/README.md

 `filer->read( 'data.txt', TRUE );`

-An explicite lock will remain until your script shuts down or you explicitly remove it:
+An explicit lock will remain until your script shuts down or you explicitly remove it:

 `$filer->unlock();`